-- feedback from our stockholders; - the performance and experience of each executive officer; - · the scope and strategic impact of the executive officer's responsibilities; - our past business performance and future expectations; - · our long-term goals and strategies; - the performance of our executive team as a whole; - · the difficulty and cost of replacing high-performing leaders with in-demand skills; - · the past compensation levels of each individual; - · the relative compensation among our executive officers; - · an analysis of the competitiveness of our compensation relative to our compensation peer group; and - · recommendations of our CEO.
+- · feedback from our stockholders; - the performance and experience of each executive officer; - the scope and strategic impact of the executive officer's responsibilities; - · our past business performance and future expectations; - · our long-term goals and strategies; - the performance of our executive team as a whole; - the difficulty and cost of replacing high-performing leaders with in-demand skills; - the past compensation levels of each individual; - the relative compensation among our executive officers; - an analysis of the competitiveness of our compensation relative to companies in the jurisdictions in which we operate. - · an analysis of the competitiveness of our compensation relative to our compensation peer group; and - recommendations of our CEO.